This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 350°F (175°C).
 Line a cupcake pan with two liners, or place liners inside two small ramekins if using those instead.

-• Mix in the cream: Stir until the batter is smooth and well blended.
+• Mix in the cream.
+Stir until the batter is smooth and well blended.

-• Bake: Divide the batter evenly between the cupcake liners.
+• Divide the batter evenly between the cupcake liners.
 Bake for 20 minutes, or until a toothpick inserted in the center comes out clean.

 Make the Frosting

-• Mix: Add the softened butter, vanilla extract, and cream.
+• Add the softened butter, vanilla extract, and cream.
 Mix with a whisk or hand mixer until smooth.

-Adjust consistency: If the frosting is too thin, add 1 teaspoon of powdered sugar.
+If the frosting is too thin, add 1 teaspoon of powdered sugar.
 If too thick, add 1 teaspoon of cream.

-• Frost: Spread over the cooled cupcakes.
+• Spread over the cooled cupcakes.

 Notes